SELinuxProject/selinux/README.md

 Minimum Supported Policy Versions
 ---------------------------------
-The minimum kernel policy version is 24 (boundary) for the SELinux and Xen targets.
-Support for this policy version first shipped in libsepol 2.0.34 (userspace release 20090403), Linux v2.6.28, and Xen 4.0.0. libsepol dropped support for kernel policy versions older than 24 starting with libsepol 3.12.
+The minimum kernel policy version is 30 (xperms_ioctl for SELinux, xen_devicetree for Xen).
+Support for this policy version first shipped in libsepol 2.5 (userspace release 20160223), Linux v4.3, and Xen 4.6. libsepol dropped support for kernel policy versions older than 30 starting with libsepol 3.12.

-The minimum modular policy version is 10 (boundary alias).
-Support for this modular policy version first shipped in libsepol 2.0.35 (userspace release 20090403). libsepol dropped support for modular policies older than 10 starting with libsepol 3.12
+The minimum modular policy version is 18 (xperms_ioctl).
+Support for this modular policy version first shipped in libsepol 2.7 (userspace release 20170804). libsepol dropped support for modular policies older than 18 starting with libsepol 3.12.

 These minimum policy versions in libsepol affect:
 1. The policy build toolchain.
 For example, checkpolicy, checkmodule,